 These strategies will cover both security and compliance requirements.

-The default method for deploying Tulip is Amazon Web Services, which is cloud-based.
+The default method for deploying Tulip is a cloud deployment either in Amazon Web Services or Azure.
 In a cloud-based deployment, the technical support team at Tulip will be able to monitor your account and alert you when Tulip fails to connect to your network due to an internal IT change or another reason.

 One other, less common option is a private cloud deployment.
 Although this provides the same security measures as a normal cloud environment, it provides additional compliance benefits for companies that operate in highly-regulated industries.